Cisco-RADKit/Intro/Control-API/intro-control.md

 If you are unfamiliar with Pydantic, visit https://pydantic.dev.

-In a nutshell, Pydantic offers Python object representations similar to a Pyhthon Data Classes or a C struct.
+In a nutshell, Pydantic offers Python object representations similar to a Python Data Classes or a C struct.
 In addition, at creation time, Pydantic will validate and make sure the data matches the expected format for each field.

 For this, we need to import the Device models:
 ```python